-in GJ 2018 2017 2016
+in GJ 2019 2018 2017

-Petrol consumption for vehicles 321 267 44
+Petrol consumption for vehicles 402 321 267

-Diesel consumption for vehicles 1,319 1,528 1,603
+Diesel consumption for vehicles 1,188 1,319 1,528

-Total 1,640 1,795 1,647
+Total 1,590 1,640 1,795

 The mileage driven at Deutsche Hypo varies from year to year.
 Reasons for this include a fluctuating number of company cars and the expansion or reduction of sales activities.
-A lower number of cases in Special Credit Management means that the number of business trips fell in comparative terms in the reporting year.
+Compared to previous years, more petrol vehicles were used at Deutsche Hypo, resulting in increased consumption.
+In return, diesel consumption has been further reduced.
+Deutsche Hypo also acquired a hybrid vehicle as a pool vehicle in October 2019.